Table of Contents

 Otherwise known as the Human Immunodeficiency Virus, the HIV virus attacks the body's white blood cells, specifically cells that produce antibodies, and eventually turns them into virus producing cells instead of antibody producing cells.

-- It can take anywhere from a few months to many years (10+) for an infected victim to acquire full blown AIDS from HIV.
+- It can take anywhere from a few months to many years (10 or more) for an infected person to acquire full blown AIDS from HIV.

 - If diagnosed early and given access to the advanced treatments of today’s antiviral therapy, many HIV sufferers never even acquire AIDS.